ToxicStew/ToxicStew/README.md

 - 👋 Hi, I’m @ToxicStew
-- 👀 I’m interested in Linux,BASH,Python, microcontrollers,RaspberryPi, privacy,security ethical hacking.
+- 👀 I’m interested in Linux,BASH,Python, microcontrollers,RaspberryPi, privacy,security, and ethical hacking.
 - 📫 How to reach me ...

 <!---